All Episodes

 Nothing you believe in counts.

-Uh the things you believe in uh fall apart.
+The things you believe in fall apart.

-Everything you believe in is a house of cards, everything you believe in is a joke, everything you believe in is a lie.
+Everything you believe in is a house of cards.

-That's what they want you qu they want you questioning everything that is at the root of your soul and your essence and your existence by virtue of these stories.
+They want you questioning everything that is at the root of your soul and your essence and your existence by virtue of these stories.

 What are the ways to deal with this kind of news?

-Ask yourself if you would like your life to be investigated by anybody in the media or law enforcement, and whatever they find or don't find and make up will be put on television.
+Ask yourself If you would like your life to be investigated by anybody in the media or law enforcement and whatever they find or don't find and make up will be put on television.

-My point is there's not one of us, not a single one of us clean and pure as the wind-driven snow.
+My point is there's not one of us, not a single one of us, clean and pure as the wind-driven snow.

 I would just hope you don't let them succeed at that.